Know Before You Go: Construction on the Van Buren Bridge may result in heavy traffic at rush hour. Click here to learn more.

 3. Rent Bikes in Corvallis

 One of the best ways to experience Corvallis is by bike.
-Whether you want to commune with nature on our singletrack mountain bike trails, pedal leisurely on paths winding through town, or just enjoy going from point A to point B, visitors can easily rent bikes to get around.
+If you want to pedal leisurely on paths winding through town, or just enjoy going from point A to point B, visitors can easily rent bikes to get around.

 Read more.